nellaschema/data-engineering/databricks/git-and-vscode-setup.md

-# TIL: Git & VS Code Workflow for Batchmates
+# TIL: Git and VS Code Workflow

 If you're new to Git, this is the basic workflow I use when working with GitHub through VS Code.
 The first time you see all these commands, they can look like a lot, but they follow a pretty straightforward sequence.